micahstubbs/adit/readme.md

 ## Current Status

-Adit renders data from the `iris` and `mtcars` datasets in a 3d scatter plot with mapping capabilities for x, y, z, color, shape, and size.
+Adit can build data visualizations interactively in VR.
-The x, y, and z mappings can be selected in VR by grabbing a variable name card and dropping it into the desired axis.
-Legends and interactive mapping for color, shape, and size are coming soon.
+Historgrams, scatter plots, and 3-d scatter plots can be built by dragging variable name cards and dropping them on the desired axis.
+Adit can also map data to shape, color, and size of the points in the plot (legends and user interface to set these interactively are coming soon).

 To examine the resulting plot, you can grab the plot to move and rotate it with a controller.